Analysing a literature¶

 |---|---|

 scopus_trend instead asks the API for the count in each year without downloading the records, which is far cheaper when all you want is the shape of the growth.
-It needs a key, so it is shown rather than run.
+It needs a key, so it is shown but not run.

 Turn it into figures¶